NuLink-network/nulink-sdk/docs/README.md

   policyId
 );
 ```

+### <a id="BobGetDataNoNeedApproveByAlice">Bob get data no need approve by Alice's published policys</a>
-12.Bob can directly download Alice's associated policy upload file without waiting for Alice's approval, because the associated policy has already been created and does not need repeated approval.
+2.Bob can directly download Alice's associated policy upload file without waiting for Alice's approval, because the associated policy has already been created and does not need repeated approval.

 ```javascript
 //Bob can directly download Alice's associated policy upload file without waiting for Alice's approval,
 //because the associated policy has already been created and does not need repeated approval.
 Note: This publish policy value is available for Bob